 All options are on the table.
 The Statement of Operational Requirement has been set aside and is not being used as part of this new evaluation of options.
 Any effects on the Statement of Operational Requirement will be assessed once the Government has had the opportunity to consider the evaluation of options work.

 Q4.
 How long will the CF-18s be operational?
 How do we ensure there is no capability gap?

 As part of the evaluation of options, National Defence is conducting a thorough examination of Canada's current fleet of CF-18s, including an assessment of its capability to contribute to operations for timeframes beyond 2020, and the cost of necessary upgrades to maintain safe and effective operations.

 Q1.
-What is the role of the Independent Review Panel?
+What was the role of the Independent Review Panel?

-As per the Terms of Reference for the evaluation of options, the Panel will assess the methodology used and the analyses performed, and provide guidance at key milestones in the work.
-The involvement of the Panel will ensure that the work performed is both rigorous and impartial, and that the results made public are comprehensive and understandable.
+As per the Terms of Reference for the evaluation of options, the Panel assessed the methodology used and the analyses performed, and provided guidance at key milestones in the work.
+The involvement of the Panel has ensured that the work performed wass both rigorous and impartial, and that the results to be made public are comprehensive and understandable.